-Nauryz means “new day” and is a very important holiday for Kazakhs.
-The 21st March is when day and night have the same length – called the spring equinox.
+Nauryz means “new day” and is an important holiday for Kazakhs.
+The 21st of March is when day and night have the same length – called the spring equinox.

-Nauryz symbolizes also fertility, happiness, friendship, goodness and wealth, happiness and love.
+Nauryz symbolizes also fertility, friendship and wealth, happiness and love.

-Shymkent becomes a festival centre and traditional Yurts are erected in the streets and places – especially in Arbat.
-Inside of the Yurts visitors can find big tables filled with very much delicious Kazakh dishes like Beshbarmak, Kuyrdak, Baursak and – only during Nauryuz – Nauryz-kozhe.
+Shymkent becomes a festival centre and traditional Yurts are erected in the parks – especially in Central Park.
+Inside of the Yurts, visitors can find big tables filled with very much delicious Kazakh dishes like Beshbarmak, Kuyrdak, Baursak and – only during these times cooked soup: Nauryz-kozhe.

 Nauryz-kozhe is a nutritional rich soup that is cooked from seven ingredients: meat, water, flour, butter, rice or corn, salt and milk.
 Each ingredient of the dish symbolizes one quality for life: joy, success, intelligence, health, wealth, agility and security.
-By the way – the seven is a very important number for Nauryz.
-Not only Nauryz-koshe has seven ingredients.
+By the way, the seven is an important number for Nauryz.
 The soup will be put in seven bowls.
 Each person should invite seven guests and should visit seven other houses.

-Nauryz is also a holiday with very much games.
-So young people and kids likes to use the Altybakan – a large hanging swing were two people standing on one wooden board.
-Mans take part on the horse games “Kyz-kuu” and “Bayga”.
-You can watch these games in the hippodrome next to Shymkent Zoo and Bajdibek Monument during the public holidays.
+During the Kazakh New Year, young people and kids like to use the Altybakan – a large hanging swing were two people standing on one wooden board.
+Men and women take part on the horse games Kyz-kuu and Bayge.
+You can watch these games in the hippodrome next to Shymkent Zoo and Baidibek Monument during the public holidays.

 A very interesting fact is that Nauryz was included in the Representative List of the Intangible Cultural Heritage of Humanity by the UNESCO in September 2009.

 It’s a pity that celebrations, events and parties are cancelled this year because of the Corona crisis.
-But please stay health and stay save!
+But please stay healthy and safe!

 More Information: https://en.wikipedia.org/wiki/Nowruz